aayushk-quant/stochastic-gambit/README.md

 # Stochastic Gambit

 The final **Stochastic Gambit** submission, published from the original `chess-fr-fr` project folder.
 It contains a pure-Python chess engine with a single-file competition interface, regression tests, benchmarks, and a preserved development history.
-The engine version is **Astra v0.3**, built for the Optiver AI Chessathon and included in `submission/agent.py`.
+The engine version is **Neoural Network**, built for the Optiver AI Chessathon and included in `submission/agent.py`.

 **Finished in the top 25% out of 500+ teams.** The final submitted engine used no neural networks or machine learning.
 Avoiding both in the final engine was a personal challenge I set for myself: to build a competitive chess engine using classical search algorithms and handcrafted evaluation.